 The best way to reach out to larger influencers is through agents or managers with a brief and concise email.
 If you’re reaching out to micro-influencers, you can usually do so directly or via a social media DM.
 Your goal is to answer all questions in one message so they can decide whether or not to discuss the opportunity further.
 Limit your first email to the key details:

 - Who are you interested in?
 (For macro-influencer agents only.)

 - What do you want them to do—and on which channels?

 - Why do you think your brand is a good match for their client?

-With managers, it’s a little more complex—you need to show them that there’s a good fit between your brand and their client.
+You need to show them that there’s a good fit between your brand and the influencer.
 Remember, managers are focused on their client’s long-term career, so be prepared to sell them on why a partnership with your brand is a good career move for the influencer.

 Following up and following through

 Both influencers and their representatives are busy, so if you don’t hear back right away, don’t get discouraged or assume they’re not interested.
 It’s perfectly OK to send a follow-up email to jog their memory.